|LOST HOSPITALS OF LONDON|

 |1939 - 1979

-In 1939 the Surrey Country Council opened the Cumberland House Hospital for the treatment of patients with pulmonary tuberculosis.
+After the war the Hospital was primarily used for the treatment of patients with pulmonary tuberculosis.

 In 1952 the Hospital was redecorated.
 Bell pushes at each bed and a new wireless (radio) system were installed.
 Additional staff WCs were created, but an extension for the X-ray Department was deferred by the Regional Hospital Board because of lack of funds.
 The nurses' tennis lawn was converted to a hard court.

 By 1952 only minor operations were performed at the Hospital.
 Patients for major surgery were transferred to St Helier Hospital, returning for post-operative care.
-As the nursing situation improved, one of the closed wards was able to be re-opened.
+As the nursing situation improved, one of the closed wards could be re-opened.

 A drug trial on isonicotinic acid hydrazide was instituted by the Medical Research Council.